In the world I live in, intentions mean very little. Your actions do, though.

 Seeing as I think it’s fairly obvious that actions matter more than intentions, I was surprised to discover that the American author and podcast host Sam Harris believes that “ethically speaking, intention is (nearly) the whole story.”

-Harris tried to argue that Chomsky has never thought about the ethical importance of intentions when it comes to American foreign policy.
-Harris suggested that the 9/11 terrorist attacks (killing several thousand people) were far worse than Bill Clinton’s bombing of a Sudanese pharmaceutical factory (resulting in the deaths of over 10,000 people), because of the difference of intentions.
+Harris argued that Chomsky has never thought about the ethical importance of intentions when it comes to American foreign policy.
+To make his case, Harris suggested that the 9/11 terrorist attacks (killing several thousand people) were far worse than Bill Clinton’s bombing of a Sudanese pharmaceutical factory (resulting in the deaths of over 10,000 people), because of the difference of intentions.

 Here’s what Harris said: